NLnetLabs/unbound-manual/source/developer/libunbound-tutorial/setup-context.rst

     $ example_2
     The address is 213.154.224.1

-As said, the code is a modification of the :ref:`first example<doc_libunbound_resolve_name>`.
+As said, the code is a modification of the :doc:`first example<resolve-a-name>`.
 The context is set up, a single name is looked up, and the results and context are freed.
 The difference is that local settings are applied.